Horticulture Innovation −Creating the Future of "Food" and "Greenery"− #1

 • Share with Hatena Bookmark

-Dr. Akimasa Nakano, a specially-appointed professor at Chiba University, dons many hats—a former senior official at the Ministry of Agriculture, Forestry and Fisheries, a vegetable sommelier, and a picture book author.
+Dr. Akimasa Nakano, a professor at the Graduate School of Horticulture, Chiba University, dons many hats—a former senior official at the Ministry of Agriculture, Forestry and Fisheries, a vegetable sommelier, and a picture book author.
 Dr. Nakano’s ambition is to stimulate agricultural innovation through smart agriculture as a team.
-We interviewed Dr. Nakano as a key person in the industry-academia-government collaboration about his passion for agriculture.
+We interviewed Dr. Nakano, a key person in the industry-academia-government collaboration, about his passion for agriculture.

 What motivated you to get involved with agricultural research?